 An IVA (Individual Voluntary Arrangement) allows you to reduce your debt payments to a single affordable amount.
-The monthly payments normally last for 5-6 years.
+A standard monthly payment Arrangement normally lasts for 5-6 years.

 Once the agreement is in place both you and your property are legally protected from your creditors.
 They are no longer allowed to take action against you or your home.
 After it is over any included debt still outstanding is written off.

 The debt solution is only available if you live in England, Wales or Northern Ireland.
 If you are living in Scotland you will need to consider one of the options available locally.

 Is an IVA right for you?

 You can only include unsecured debt in an IVA.
 Generally the minimum amount required is £6000 +.
 There is no maximum level.
 Secured debts such as your Mortgage cannot be included.
 You must continue to pay these.

 The Arrangement is private.
 Neither your employer or landlord (if you live in rented property) will be told.
 In addition assets such as your car will not be at risk.
 However if you are a property owner you need to understand the implications for your home.

 An IVA will negatively affect your credit rating.
 Your ability to get new credit or other financial services will be seriously affected for at least 6 years.

 The cost of an IVA

 If you apply for an IVA you will pay nothing until it is set up and accepted.
 After this the only payments you make are those agreed within the Arrangement.

 An advantage of an IVA is that you do not have to pay an up front fee.
 Your payments start once the Arrangement is agreed and in place.

 How to start an IVA

 To start an IVA you will need to complete a number of steps.
 Firstly you will have to provide details about your financial situation.
 These are recorded within a financial statement (often referred to as a Statement of Affairs).